 Teachers and education faculty have to deal with more problems and challenges today than in years past.
 The rise of school violence and shootings has made it more crucial than ever for educators to learn de-escalation techniques.

-However, this kind of training isn’t necessary across the industry.
+However, de-escalation training for schools isn’t necessary across the industry.
 Some schools have far fewer incidents than others, so teachers don’t have to worry as much about violent encounters.

 Still, in areas where students are more likely to act out violently, conflict resolution training can go a long way.
 Teachers need to know how to approach a student experiencing a crisis and settle them down before things escalate.